-At 9:45 a.m. on August 9, the B-29 “Boxcar” carrying the plutonium bomb “Fatman” arrived over Kokura.
-“Fat Man” was a completely different bomb, far more powerful than the uranium bomb “Little Boy” dropped on Hiroshima.
+At 9:45 AM on August 9, the B-29 bomber “Bockscar,” carrying the plutonium bomb “Fat Man,” arrived over Kokura.
+“Fat Man” was an entirely different and far more powerful weapon compared to “Little Boy,” the uranium bomb dropped on Hiroshima.

 Atomic Bomb above Kokura on the morning of August 9th, 1945